Fungus and Iron: Publication

 In January 2022, Kodansha USA announced that they licensed the series for English publication.

-Volume list
+Volumes

 Reception

 Christopher Farris from Anime News Network offered praise for the setting-up of the story in the first volume, though felt the artwork was a bit amateurish in places.
 Kazuhiko Otoguro, an editor at Bessatsu Shōnen Magazine, picked the series as his favorite manga from 2021.